-Other brands make Stay-Alives that WILL run locos for a couple of seconds, however because they use super-capacitors, they ARE expensive - about the same price as the average Decoder.
+Other brands make Stay-Alives that WILL run locos for a couple of seconds, however, because they use super-capacitors, they ARE expensive - about the same price as the average Decoder.
 DCCconcepts feel that cost matters to you, pickups should be adjusted properly and track wired properly, with live-frog points used everywhere to give best performance.
 For this reason we generally make our Stay-Alives with the primary purpose of eliminating brown-outs at slow speed.
 Therefore, the Stay-Alives we pack with our decoders use high end ceramic capacitors to keep the Stay-alive small and of course smooth our running beautifully, but they will only run the motor for fractions of a second.

-HOWEVER - DCCconcepts DO listen to customers and for those who have asked us to also make a larger "Stay-Alive" there's good news - We will.
-We will release it within the first half of 2015.
-It will still be small enough to remain easily installable... and it will NOT be too expensive!
+HOWEVER - DCCconcepts DO listen to customers and for those who have asked us to also make a larger "Stay-Alive" there's good news - we now have the "Super Stay Alive" !